skorasaurus/carto-manual/carto_manual.md

 One applicable rule that is applicable for nearly every tilemill map is that you should have a layer solely dedicated to labels :)
-==== Styling ===

-ohh, ahh, so how do I Make stuff look purdy ?

-Check out the comp-op page.  http://www.mapbox.com/tilemill/docs/guides/comp-op/

-to select a type='specifictypeofstreetforexample'  [also double quotes works as well but the tilemill designers have use single quotes on a de facto basis.

 ==Inheritance==
 you'll want to be the field's name in single quotes. (if it's a text)